mvolkmann/blog/src/chess.md

 1. Avoid pawn attacks that result to multiple pawns in the same file.
 1. Avoid placing knights on the edge of the board because that leaves them with fewer target squares.
+1. Try to move rooks to open files and connect them so they protect each other.
+1. Bishops ar better in open positions and knights are better in closed positions.
-1. Having two bishops and no knights is typically slightly better (half point?) than having only two knights or having only one bishop and one knight.
+1. Having two bishops and no knights is typically slightly better (half point?) than having only two knights or having only one bishop and one knight, but it depends on whether the board is in an open of closed position.
 1. Plan and defend against forks.
 1. Plan and defend against skewers such as pinning a piece to the king or queen.
 1. Plan and defend against discovered attacks.